 - Play games.
 Try out a charade’s night!
 Pick a card and make the sound of that instrument so everyone can guess what you are playing.

 Music is one of life’s most wonderful experiences and it can bring happiness to everyone around.
-Share the importance of music with your daughter and make it fun for her to experiment with different songs, rhythms, and dance moves.
+Share the importance of music with your little one and make it fun for them to experiment with different songs, rhythms, and dance moves.
 Make your home the perfect place for sharing joy and promoting your child’s development!

 Learn more about the benefits of music here.